DosWorld/dwed/README.md

 Requires system2 library - https://github.com/DosWorld/libsystem2

-To build binaries, you need Borland Pascal 7.0 in path and my small make.
+To build binaries, you need Borland Pascal 7.0 in path, SPHINX C-- by Michael Sheker and my small make.
 Then - type

       make